CassieV81/TictactoeJS/README.md

 # TictactoeJS
 This is a simple Tic Tac Toe game implemented using HTML, CSS, and JavaScript.
-The game includes playing aginst the computer in three difficulty levels (easy, medium, and hard).
-The game logic is implemented using the minimax algorithm to determine the computer's moves.
+The game includes playing aginst the computer in three difficulty levels (easy, medium, and hard) and the game logic is implemented using the minimax algorithm to determine the computer's moves.

 ## Difficulty Levels